Why We Built Ask Arthur: Australia Deserves Better Scam Protection

 Australians lost $2.03 billion to scams in 2024.
 We decided to do something about it.

 If you live in Australia, you've almost certainly received a dodgy text this week.
-Maybe it was a fake toll road notice from "Linkt," a parcel delivery you never ordered, or a message from "myGov" threatening to suspend your account.
+A fake toll notice from "Linkt", a parcel delivery you never ordered, a message from "myGov" threatening to suspend your account.
 You're not imagining it — it really is getting worse.

 The gap nobody was filling

-We wanted a name that felt like a trusted mate — someone you'd actually turn to when something felt off.
-Not a corporate security product, not a government acronym.
-Just a straight-talking friend who happens to know a lot about scams.
+We wanted something that felt like a trusted mate — someone you'd actually turn to when something felt off.
+Not a corporate security product.
+Not a government acronym.
+A straight-talking friend who happens to know a lot about scams and will tell you the truth in plain English.

 What's coming next